Covariant reggeization framework for diffraction. Part I: Hadronic tensors in Minkovsky space-time of any dimension

-is the number of terms in the tensor structure $S_{k,\;n_1\;n_2}^{F; J_1,J_2}$.
+is the number of terms in the tensor structure $S_{k\,\vec{n}}^{F\,\vec{J}}$.

-Next, using the index shift of the coefficients as in the previous example and expressions~(\ref{eq:irrFexpression}),(\ref{eq:irrFBARexpression}), formula for contractions of basic tensors from Appendix~A and also the trace in the second group of indexes, we can get equations~(\ref{eq:irrFcoefs}).
-It is easy to show that the trace expansion like~(\ref{eq:Ftensorout}) and equations for coefficients $w^{k'(k;J_1,J_{1'})}_{n_1n_{1'}}$ can be obtained from~(\ref{eq:irrFcoefs}) in the limit
+Next, using the trick as in the previous example we can get equations~(\ref{eq:irrFcoefs}).
+It is easy to show that the trace expansion like~(\ref{eq:Ftensorout}) and equations for coefficients $w^{k'\,(k\, \vec{J})}_{\vec{n}}$ can be obtained from~(\ref{eq:irrFcoefs}) in the limit

-We could apply the same method to the tensor $\mathcal{H}^{\vec{J}}$ to obtain recurrent equations~(\ref{eq:irrHcoefs}) for $h^{\vec{k};\vec{J}}_{\vec{n}}$, but this requires more cumbersome calculations.
+We could apply the same method to the tensor $\mathcal{H}^{\vec{J}}$ to obtain recurrent equations~(\ref{eq:irrHcoefs}) for $h^{\vec{k}'\,(\vec{k};\vec{J})}_{\vec{n}}$, but this requires more cumbersome calculations.
 That is why we apply the method of generating functions in this case.